-Note - This table does not imply that all other uses not listed in the table are automatically consistent uses within the zone.
+Table 7.2.4.4.c - Inconsistent uses in sub-precinct 1c - Waterfront South sub-precinct do not imply that all other uses not listed in the table are automatically consistent uses within the zone.
 Assessable development must still demonstrate consistency through the assessment process.